smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     dim hoogla(10, 20, 10)
     hoogla(5, 9, 8)= "blubbdi"

-will create an array with $11 \times 21 \times 11$ members, or access one particular member, resp.
-For obvious reasons, it's not possible to members of such a higher-dimensional array in the abovementioned way.
+will create an array with `11 \times 21 \times 11` members, or access one particular member, resp.
+For obvious reasons, it's not possible to members of such a higher-dimensional array in the above mentioned way.
 Likewise, using the appendix operator with a higher-dimensional array should be avoided.[^12]